 Measurements from the sensors instantly traveled via wireless internet to Constance, a supercomputer which processed the data, combining geology, physics, mathematics and chemistry with E4D’s modeling software to create time-lapse 3-D images of the solution and its location within minutes.
 Discover more here.

 In 2018, our CHPRC team celebrated receiving the DOE Voluntary Protection Program (VPP) Legacy of Stars award, which is a safety award given to contractors that first receive VPP Star Status for four consecutive years.
 Members of the team at the T Plant also completed their first shipment of some of the most hazardous material at the site, moving it away from the Columbia River for safe storage.

 More than 700 of our employees donate thousands of hours each year volunteering with local small businesses, non-profits and community organizations.
-Our presence in the Tri-Cities area is a real example of how we engrain in the communities where we live and work, and how impactful our programs are to local communities – and in June, the DOE announced its decision to extend our contract up to 12 months, allowing us to carry on our contributions to the safe cleanup at the Hanford Site and local communities through mid-September 2019.
+Our presence in the Tri-Cities area is a real example of how we engrain in the communities where we live and work, and how impactful our programs are to local communities – and the DOE recently announced its decision to extend our contract, allowing us to carry on our contributions to the safe cleanup at the Hanford Site and local communities through September 2020.

 Interested in learning more about how Jacobs transforms intangible ideas into intelligent solutions for a more connected, sustainable world?
 Visit www.jacobs.com/what-if.